Last Updated on

 The 38th week of pregnancy is going to be the time when your triplets will pop out of your body and say hi to you.
 Therefore, your body is focused on changing itself in ways that would support the delivery and be conducive for the children in all respects.

 - Contractions and aches will be continuing since the previous weeks and will stay in this week as well.
-The Braxton Hicks contractions are extremely important since those are the ones that will help you tackle the real contractions effectively.
+Braxton Hicks contractions are extremely important since those are the ones that will help you tackle the real contractions effectively.
 While these continue to occur randomly, your cervix would also be undergoing certain changes, right from effacement as well as dilation.
-It starts by thinning out slightly, layer by layer until the mucus covering it has been thinned out completely.
+It starts by thinning out slightly, layer by layer, until the mucus covering has been thinned out completely.
 The dilation follows later on, which signals the onset of labour.
 With these numerous cervical changes taking place, there would be chances of blood making an appearance in the discharges from your vagina.
 These would be light spots and are usually indicative of incoming labour, which might begin in a few hours or even after a couple of days.

 - The heavyweight babies would be weighing down on your body significantly.
 The uterus has reached a large proportion by this week, and its presence would be establishing tons of pressure on various veins surrounding it.
 On the other hand, since your body is aware of the imminence of delivery, the blood circulation would be boosted to assist you in that regard, with a focus on the uterine region, leaving your feet and legs devoid of proper blood.
-Combined with retention of fluid, swelling would be quite evident in your ankles and feet in the last stage of your pregnancy.
+Combined with the retention of fluid, swelling would be quite evident in your ankles and feet in the last stage of your pregnancy.
 While this can ache at times, it can even make walking around a difficult task for you.
 Nevertheless, this is totally normal, unless it also begins to set in extreme headaches, eyesight blurring, and nausea at the same time.

 - Your babies would be coming out of you any time this week and they would be hungry within a few hours of their birth.
 This stage also signals the breasts to start lactating, if they haven’t already.
 Therefore, many women might observe increased leakage of breasts this time around, which also contains the presence of colostrum or the first milk.
 Since it contains a lot of key nutrients necessary for your babies, talk to your doctor regarding its storage and feeding it to your babies when they are ready.